 Risks

-Solana suits novices who can accept moderate risk to be able to use it.
+Solana suits novices who can accept moderate risk and use it.

 Overview